Santa Ornament Made from a Log Cabin Block

 A written tutorial is available from Sew Very Crafty.

 Cath Hayes from Purrple Hayes Crafts has created a pattern for Santa ornaments in three sizes (5″ x 5″, 6″ x 6″, and 8″ x 8″).
-While her pattern is designed to be made entirely in the hoop on an embroidery machine, it will be easy to use the same templates for standard paper piecing.
-Just omit the hoop and do the sewing with your sewing machine on batting or her specified foundation, as you would if paper piecing.
+Her pattern is designed to be made almost entirely in the hoop on an embroidery machine.

 [yellobox]Click here to purchase the “ITH Santa Quilted Christmas Decoration” pattern.[/yellowbox]